qouteall/qouteall-blog/blog/2025/Higher-Level Design Patterns.md

 ## Move computation between stages

-Partial computation: only compute some parts of the data, and keep the structure of the whole computation:
+Partial computation: only compute some parts of the data, and keep the structure of the whole computation.

 - In lazy evaluation, the unobserved data is not computed.
+- Deferred mutation.
+Relates to mutation-data duality.
+- Replace immediately executed code with data (expression tree, DSL, etc.) that will be executed (interpreted) later.
+Relates to computation-data duality.
 - In multi-stage programming, some data are fixed while some data are unknown.
 The fixed data can be used for optimization.
 It can be seen as runtime constant value folding.
 JIT can be seen as treating bytecode as runtime constant and fold them in interpreter code.
 - Replacing a value with a function that produces value or AST helps handling the currently-unknown data.
 - Using a future (promise) object to represent a pending computation.